IMadan1/housing-price-prediction/README.md

         * `documentation` - To auto-generate doc from doc strings and/or create rst style documentation to share documentation online
         * `testing` - To use automated test cases
         * `jupyter` - To run the notebooks.
 This includes jupyter extensions for spell check, advances formatting.
+        * `radon` - To provide a complexity score for the codebase
         * `extras` - there are nice to haves or for pointed usage.
     * Edit the addons here `deploy/conda_envs/<addon-name>-<windows/linux>-cpu-64-dev.yml` to suit your need.
     * Each of the packages there have line comments with their purpose.
 From an installation standpoint extras are treated as addons